Home / 6 step scheme - peanut

 Tips for giving peanuts to your baby:

-• Make sure your baby is already used to fruit and vegetables.
-Start at 4 months with vegetables and fruit.
-It is recommended to start with vegetables and give one variety at a time.
-Suitable vegetables are cauliflower, green peas, beans, broccoli, carrots or pumpkin.
+• Make sure your baby is already used to vegetable and fruit snacks.
+Start offering mashed vegetables and fruit at 4 months.
+It is recommended to start with vegetables and give one type at a time.
+Suitable vegetables are cauliflower, peas, beans, broccoli, carrots or pumpkin.
 If you want to try fruit, start with banana, peach, pear or melon.
-If this goes well, you can try other fruits and vegetables.
+If this goes well, you can try other types of vegetables and fruits.

-• Inform the youth doctor, general practitioner or child health clinic in advance
+• Inform the youth doctor, GP or child health clinic in advance

-• The practitioner has told you which acute reactions you should stop at.
-Act as agreed with the practitioner and contact a doctor if necessary.
-If possible, take pictures of the reaction.
+• The doctor has told you which acute reactions you should stop.
+In the event of reactions, act as previously agreed with the doctor and contact a doctor if necessary.
+If possible, take photos of the reaction.

-• Make sure you start with the introduction in the morning on a weekday.
-If there is a reaction, then you can always call your doctor.
+• Make sure you start the introduction in the morning on a weekday.
+If there is a reaction, you can always call the GP.

-• Keep your GP's number to hand & any prescribed medication.
+• Please have your GP's number and any prescribed medication at hand.

 • Make sure your baby is not sick when you start.

-• Make sure the eczema is under control when you start.
+• Make sure the eczema is under control before you start.

 • Take a minimum break of 1 hour between steps.

-IMPORTANT: After this, keep feeding your Mini peanuts every week!
+IMPORTANT: Continue feeding your Mini peanuts weekly after this!